togethercomputer/OpenChatKit/docs/RedPajama-3B.md

 # Fine Tuning RedPajama-INCITE-Base-3B

-In order to fine-tune the RedPajama 3B models, please follow these steps:
+In order to fine-tune the Fine Tuning RedPajama-INCITE-Base-3B model, please follow these steps:

 First clone the OpenChatKit repo: